 The Gibbs Gardens’ open-air trams run two regular routes in the garden.
-One tram will continually circle the area between the Welcome Center and the Japanese Garden and another tram will travel to the Manor House and back to the Welcome Center.
+One tram, which runs from 10:00 AM until 4:00 PM, continually circles the area between the Welcome Center and the Japanese Gardens.
+Our second tram, which runs between 11:00 AM and 4:00 PM, travels between the Welcome Center and the Manor House.
 An all-day tram pass is just $5, allowing you to use the tram to travel to both the Japanese and Manor House gardens.

 For more information about your visit to Gibbs Gardens, go to www.gibbsgardens.com or email email@example.com for questions and information.
 For further information, please call 770-893-1880.
 Gibbs Gardens is located at 1998 Gibbs Drive, Ball Ground GA, 30107.
 Note: For GPS directions use 1987 Gibbs Drive as your destination.

 Jim Gibbs wants every Gibbs Gardens visitor to enjoy a wonderful experience.
 Gibbs Gardens has handicapped parking near the garden entrance.
 The Valley Gardens are predominantly wheelchair accessible.
 The Welcome Center (ticketing, restrooms and The Seasons gift store) and The Arbor Café are all wheelchair accessible.

 The paths in our Valley Gardens are easy to traverse; they are quite level and wide.
 There are many benches – 126 in the Valley Gardens alone –to provide a comfortable place to sit and rest or just time to relax and gaze around the gardens.